-Kateryna Alijnyk
+Kateryna Aliinyk

-Kateryna Alijnyk, was born in 1998 in Luhansk, Ukraine.
+Kateryna Aliinyk, was born in 1998 in Luhansk, Ukraine.
 In 2016, moved to Kyiv, where she entered the National Academy of Fine Arts and Architecture.
 In 2021 received a master's degree in painting.
 In 2020, she took a contemporary art course at KAMA (Kyiv Academy of Media Art) and completed a study program “Positions of the Artist” within the contemporary art course by Method Fund.
 Her main mediums are painting and text.
 She works mostly with subjects of war and occupation of Donbas through images of nature and non-anthropocentric optics.

 THE JOY OF THE POSTPONED DEATH!